 Then, I came across intermittent fasting while researching healthy eating, which was my main struggle.
 It was a revelation.
 There are so many health benefits to IF, it’s unreal (e.g. fat loss, increased lifespan, lower ideas risk etc).

-I started the very next day.
+Super excited, I started the very next day.

 After the morning routine, we went to the gym.
-By the time I got my kids checked into the kid’s center, worked out, gathered up my kids, and drove home it was almost noon!
+By the time I got my kids checked into the kid’s center, worked out, gathered up my kids, and drove home it was almost noon.

-I was definitely ready to eat and prepared a nice big meal.
+By then, I was definitely ready to eat and prepared a nice big meal.
 Then I ate 3 meals between noon and 7 and made sure to be done eating at 8:00pm.

 Plus, I found that feeling “empty” in the mornings helped me have more energy to take care of my kids and get stuff done around the house.

 1) Milk Supply

 My biggest concern when I started was wondering if intermittent fasting would affect my milk supply.
 To my pleasant surprise, it was entirely unaffected by the fasting.
 I had plenty of milk and I noticed no change in nursing whatsoever with my slow and steady weight loss.

 (I stayed very well hydrated by drinking tons of water)

 Note that at times when I’ve lost weight more quickly (months after beginning IF) I have noticed a slight (and temporary) drop in supply.
 However, I believe that is unrelated to IF and instead a result of rapid weight loss (i.e. more than 2 lbs a week).
 As of right now, I am still nursing my very healthy 18 month old toddler.